 - A student in 16 hours drops 3 hours at 0 percent (after refund periods); on the same day, the student adds 3 hours.

-- Allow any drops and adds that occur within a one-day period to net against each other.
+- Allow any withdraws and adds that occur within a one-day period to net against each other.

-- In this example, the 3 hours dropped on the same day would net against the 3 hours added on the same day.
+- In this example, the 3 hours withdrew on the same day would net against the 3 hours added on the same day.